AdrianNoss/amavisd-release-web/README.md

 ## How to install:

-- copy everything to your http folder on your mailserver
+- copy everything to your apache's html folder on your mailserver
 - add the apache user to the sudoer file and allow "sudo amavisd-release ID" without password:

   - example #1